peterso/robotlearningblock/README.md

 - Robothon Grand Challenge at [automatica/munich_i](https://www.robothon-grand-challenge.com), Digital Kickoff Meeting [Slides 2023](https://drive.google.com/file/d/1x1t6U09iTEmM228orjCqwZNxu3CphAaz/view?usp=share_link)

 ### Citation
-Please cite this work as ***Digital Robot Judge (DR.J): Building a Task-Centric Performance Database of Real-World Manipulation with Electronic Task Boards***.
+If you find this work insightful to your research or you reference data from our Robothon Grand Challenge competitions please cite this work as ***Digital Robot Judge (DR.J): Building a Task-Centric Performance Database of Real-World Manipulation with Electronic Task Boards***.
 The manuscript is accepted for publication in IEEE Robotics and Automation Magazine.
 An early release is available on IEEE [here](https://ieeexplore.ieee.org/document/10378967).

 Bibtex:
 ```
-@ARTICLE{10378967,
+@ARTICLE{So2024DRJ,
   author={So, Peter and Sarabakha, Andriy and Wu, Fan and Culha, Utku and Abu-Dakka, Fares J. and Haddadin, Sami},
   journal={IEEE Robotics & Automation Magazine},
   title={Digital Robot Judge: Building a Task-centric Performance Database of Real-World Manipulation With Electronic Task Boards},